TOKYO

 Second, always sit near the chef.
 This will give you a better view of what they are doing.
 They might ask you about your taste preferences and, from there, will create a dish that’s made especially for your palate.
 Also, choosing a seat near the chef gives you that intimate personal experience that is at the heart of omakase.

 Third, it’s always a plus if you know how to speak their language.
-Usually, the chef will strike up a conversation with the guests, and if you do your best to speak in Japanese, even just a few simple Japanese phrases, they'll be impressed.
+Usually, the chef will strike up a conversation with the guests, and if you try to speak in Japanese, even just a few simple Japanese phrases, they'll be impressed.
 But of course, it’s also important to practice reading the room.
 And, if you’re going to take a photo, always ask for permission first.

 Lastly, if you're willing to be an adventurous eater for a day, then the omakase experience is for you.
 After all, these chefs create the dishes, especially for you, straight from their own imaginations.
-Omakase may not be the best option for people who are picky eaters or have food allergies or dietary restrictions.
+Omakase may not be the easiest option for people who are picky eaters or have food allergies or dietary restrictions.
 Always keep in mind that every dish given to you will be a surprise!

-Tokyo Omakase Sushi FAQs
+Omakase sushi FAQs

 Sashimi Bowl with Chrysanthemums